Trump plays to another capacity crowd in New Hampshire

 Outside the SNHU Arena, Trump was greeted by a large billboard emblazoned with an ad paid for by The Lincoln Project.
 The #IMPOTUS also ran as a full-page ad in the New Hampshire Union Leader and on its website.

 “President Trump loves nothing more than his own image.
 Therefore, we commissioned new artwork bearing his likeness and reminding voters of his words and deeds,” said Jennifer Horn, former New Hampshire GOP chair and spokesperson for The Lincoln Project.
-“The president is proud of his record, so The Lincoln Project is here in New Hampshire to proudly display it.”
+“The president is proud of his record, so The Lincoln Project is here in New Hampshire to proudly display it for New Hampshire voters to see.”

-During his speech, Trump touted the U.S.-Mexico-Canada Agreement (USMCA) trade deal he signed recently to replace NAFTA, as well as the U.S.-China trade deal, specifically how it would help farmers in New Hampshire and across the United States.
+During his speech, Trump touted the U.S.-Mexico-Canada Agreement (USMCA) trade deal he signed recently to replace NAFTA, as well as the U.S.-China trade deal, specifically how it would help farmers in New Hampshire and across the U.S.

 He said the USMCA "will bring jobs back to New Hampshire that should never have left in the first place."